sindresorhus/p-wait-for/readme.md

 Type: `number`\
 Default: `Infinity`

-Number of milliseconds to wait before automatically rejecting.
+Number of milliseconds to wait before automatically rejecting with a `TimeoutError`.

 ##### before